panzerdp/dmitripavlutin.com/content/posts/058-classes-guide/index.md

 const user = new User('Jon Snow');
 user.nameContains('Jon');   // => true
 user.nameContains('Stark'); // => false

+user.#getName(); // SyntaxError is thrown
 ```

 `#getName()` is a private method.
 Inside the method `nameContains(str)` you call a private method such way: `this.#getName()`.

+Being private, `#getName()` cannot be called outside of `User` class body.

 ### 4.2 Getters and setters

-The getter and setter mimic regular fields, but with more control on how the field is accessed and changed.
+The getter and setter mimic regular field, but with more control on how the field is accessed and changed.

 The getter is executed on an attempt to get the field value, while setter on an attempt to set a value.